OU-CS3203/GitLab_GCP_tutorial/README.md

 now, you can access your GitLab Server using a browser,

-## Configure GitLab and create an reop
+## Configure GitLab and create a repository

 In the VM instances page, click on your instance IP